ranadeep83/Predicting_curtailment_events--Deep_Learning_Erdos-_2026/README.md

 ## Project overview

-In this project, we build and evaluates machine learning models that predicts electricity curtailment in Germany.
+In this project, we build and evaluates machine learning models that predict electricity curtailment in Germany.

 ## Motivation and problem statement